bisily/Vector/README.txt

 # How to Play the Game

   ↑          w
 ← ↓ →     a  s  d

-Rotate is Move the Mouse
+Rotation: move your mouse.

-And Rotate Lock is right clicked
+Rotation Lock: click your mouse right button.

-left click is Picking the Object
+Object Picking: click your mouse left button.